singh-shashank/lisp_interpreter/README.txt

 - Output handler class interfaces with the system's output console and is responsible for managing and printing debug statements and other outputs of the interpreter.

+d) Evaluation of SExp
+______________________

+Implementation of this was merely coding the recursive math functions specified in slides.
+The D-List is maintained as a map between function name ans SExp having formals and body.
+The A-List is maintained as map between variable and stack of SExp with the top most SExp returning the most recent value bounded to variable.

+Majority of the error conditions are checked - preventing using interpreter primitives. checking it DEFUN has all a valid formal and body list.

 4. Testing
 -----------